Upper bounds on charging power and tangible advantage in quantum batteries

-{Proper scaling of the energy resource $H_C$ is crucial, as undue advantage can arise even when $H_C$ is extensive.} For example, the unnatural scaling of $H_C$ by the particle number $N$ for a \textit{fair} comparison with the parallel charging \cite{binder2015quantacell,campaioli2017enhancing} results in {inflated} quantum charging.
-Here, the scaling by $N$ is imposed so that the available energy for quantum charging scales the same way as in the classical case.
-While $H_C$ remains extensive in this case, the scaling factor increases the coupling strength between cells, leading to inflated charging \cite{julia2020bounds}.
-Julià-Farré et al. \cite{julia2020bounds} found that under a fair physical constraint -- specifically, a limit on the maximum available energy or strength of the charging field -- quantum advantage does not manifest as a superlinear scaling of power with $P \sim N^\alpha$ with $\alpha>1$, but rather as a dramatic reduction in the resources required to achieve the classical scaling of power ($P \sim N$).
-They proposed a more physically meaningful and tighter bound to charging power by replacing $\Delta H_C(t)^2$ by Fisher information $I_E(t)$ \cite{julia2020bounds}:
+Proper scaling of the energy resource $H_C$ is crucial, as undue advantage can arise even when $H_C$ is extensive.
+Hence, under a fair physical constraint -- specifically, a limit on the maximum available energy or strength of the charging field -- quantum advantage does not manifest as a superlinear scaling of power with $P \sim N^\alpha$ with $\alpha>1$, but rather as a dramatic reduction in the resources required to achieve the classical scaling of power ($P \sim N$) \cite{julia2020bounds}.
+A more physically meaningful and tighter bound \cite{julia2020bounds}